More Great TipsWhat is your LVR?

 What is Loan to Value Ratio?

 Let’s get the definition out of the way first.
 So, what is LVR?
-As the name suggests, LVR is the ratio of the loan amount to the value of the property.
+As the name suggests, LVR is the ratio of the loan amount to the value of the security or property.
 It is the amount of money you need from the lender divided by the value of the property as assessed by the lender.
 It is usually presented as a percentage.

 Let’s say you want to buy a home priced at $600,000.
 You already have some funds lying with you that add up to approximately $150,000.
 Hence, you need to borrow only $450,000.
 Here is what your LVR will look like.